kobbycyber/bypass-edr-av/Windows Defender/README.md

 POC Windows Defender bypass with meterpreter.

-I dont want to make pic of that becouse its so easy to bypass))
+I didnt want to make pic of that becouse its so easy to bypass)) But onlu for POC...